-Figure 13.2.
+Figure 14.2.
 Spin band splitting in a field.

-Figure 13.3.
+Figure 14.3.
 A hysteresis loop.

-Figure 13.4.
-The temperature dependence of the saturation magnetization. the energy will be minimized if the magnetic flux density is greatest in regions of high permeability.
+Figure 14.4.
+The temperature dependence of the saturation magnetization. permeability.
 Therefore, materials with high permeability "pull in" the field from around them; that is why this property is called permeability.
 It can be used to guide the field in a recording head or transformer core.
-Since there is dissipation associated with a hysteresis loop (Problem 13.5), these applications use a soft magnetic material with a narrow hysteresis loop.
+Since there is dissipation associated with a hysteresis loop (Problem 15.5), these applications use a soft magnetic material with a narrow hysteresis loop.
 This is particularly true of metallic glasses that are formed by rapidly quenching metallic alloys to prevent the growth of crystalline ordering.
 Transformer core materials are also often laminated from thin sheets; this reduces eddy current heating if the laminations are perdendicular to the direction electrons are accelerated by the field.
 Because of the exchange energy, in a ferromagnet the atomic spins are locally aligned forming domains.
 However, the domain size is usually much smaller than the sample size because of competing factors such as thermal fluctuations which can reorient domains, and because of the energy stored in the fields produced by the domains.
-To see the latter effect, consider what happens to a sample that is initially homogeneously magnetized (Figure 13.5).
+To see the latter effect, consider what happens to a sample that is initially homogeneously magnetized (Figure 14.5).
 There is a large energy that is stored in the external return flux, which can be reduced by splitting the spins into two opposite domains so that the return flux does not have to travel as far.
 This can be further reduced by splitting into four domains, and so forth.
 The process does not continue indefinitely, because at the boundary between domains the spins require a few hundred lattice spacings to change direction in what is called a Bloch wall.
-Through the dot product, the exchange energy is proportional to the cosine of relative spin orientations θ .
-In the limit of a small misalignment this can be expanded as $1 - \theta^2$.
+Through the dot product, the exchange energy is proportional to the cosine of relative spin orientations $\theta$ .
+In the limit of a small misalignment this can be expanded as $1 - \theta^2$ .
 Expanding the wall over multiple spins incurs a linear increase in energy from the number of spins, but saves a quadratic amount of energy by reducing the relative angles.
 This spreads the wall out, up to a size limited by favorable global spin alignment.
-The final domain size is a result of the tradeoff among all of these mechanisms; characteristic sizes are 1-100 μm.
+The final domain size is a result of the tradeoff among all of these mechanisms; characteristic sizes are $1-100 \mu m$ .
 A magnetic bubble is a small domain that is just a single loop of a Bloch wall; magnetic bubbles were once of interest for non-volatile memories, but were limited by the speed at which they could be moved.
 Each trip around a hysteresis loop starts with most of the spins pointing in the same direction; because of temperature some will point in other directions.
 As an external field is swept, domains with spins pointing in the opposite directions will be seeded and grow,